kannans89/ES6Repo/07_ES6_Symbols/07_Symbol.md

 |1|Symbol.for(key) |searches for existing symbols in a symbol registry with the given key and returns it if found.
 Otherwise a new symbol gets created in the global symbol registry with this key.
 |2|Symbol.keyFor(sym) | method retrieves a shared symbol key from the global symbol registry for the given symbol.

-### Example 1:Symbol.for()
+### Symbol.for()

 This function creates a symbol and adds to registry .
-If already present in registry it will return the same.Following example shows difference between `Symbol() and Symbol.for()`
+If the symbole is already present in the registry it will return the same.Following example shows difference between `Symbol() and Symbol.for()`

 ```html